Low sodium diet

 A low sodium diet is a diet that includes no more than 1,500 to 2,400 mg of sodium per day.

 The human minimum requirement for sodium in the diet is about 500 mg per day, which is typically less than one-sixth as much as many diets "seasoned to taste".
 For certain people with salt-sensitive blood pressure or diseases such as Ménière's disease, this extra intake may cause a negative effect on health.

+WHO guidelines state that adults should consume less than 2,000 mg of sodium/day (i.e. about 5 grams; ⅙ oz of traditional table salt), and at least 3,510 mg of potassium per day.
+In Europe, adults and children consume about twice as much sodium as recommended by experts.

 Health effects

 A low sodium diet has a useful effect to reduce blood pressure, both in people with hypertension and in people with normal blood pressure.
 Taken together, a low salt diet (median of approximately 4.4 g/day – approx 1800 mg sodium) in hypertensive people resulted in a decrease in systolic blood pressure by 4.2 mmHg, and in diastolic blood pressure by 2.1 mmHg.

 Advising people to eat a low salt diet, however, is of unclear effect in either hypertensive or normal tensive people.
 In 2012, the British Journal Heart published an article claiming that a low salt diet appears to increase the risk of death in those with congestive heart failure, but the article was retracted in 2013.
 The article was retracted by the journal when it was found that two of the studies cited contained duplicate data that could not be verified.

 A doctor might prescribe a low sodium diet for patients with diabetes insipidus.

 A 2021 Cochrane review of controlled trials in people with chronic kidney disease at any stage, including those on dialysis, found high-certainty evidence that reduced salt intake may help to lower both systolic and diastolic blood pressure, as well as albuminuria.
 However there was also moderate certainty evidence that some people may experience hypotensive symptoms, such as dizziness, following sudden sodium restriction.
 It is unclear whether this affects the dosage required for anti-hypertensive medications.
 The effect of salt restriction on extracellular fluid, oedema, and total body weight reduction was also uncertain.